oliversalzburg/monolit/README.md

   "cwd": "${workspaceFolder}/packages/*"
 ```

-It will then present the findings for you to select a target for this launch.
+It will then look for matches in all open workspace folders and present the
+ findings, for you to select a target for this launch.

 ![Target Selection](./doc/select-target.png)